MaikDulle/MaikDulle.github.io/_posts/2023-12-20-BYO-AI-Influencer.md

 <br>

-If you want to check for new updates (recom if something doesnt work anymore), you go into the 'stable-diffusion-webui' folder and 'git pull' into the cmd (same principle as the 'clone' command).
+If you want to check for new updates (recom if something doesnt work anymore), you go into the 'stable-diffusion-webui' folder and type 'git pull' into the cmd (same principle as the 'clone' command).

 ![check_update](/img/posts/AI_Influencer/check_update.png)<!-- -->